 What is Wiretapping?

 This article provides an overview of wiretapping, including a review of the Wiretap Act and a list of one-party and two-party consent states.
-Wiretapping, also known as telephone tapping, is the process of monitoring telephone and Internet conversations by a third party, often covertly.
-Wiretapping received its name because the monitoring connection was a physical, electrical tap placed on the telephone line.
+Wiretapping, also known as telephone tapping, is monitoring telephone and Internet conversations by a third party, often covertly.
+Wiretapping received its name because the monitoring connection was a physical, electrical tap on the telephone line.

 The Wiretap Act